 Every Sept.
 30th, Orange Shirt Day is honoured around the world.
 This day was created by residential school survivor Phyllis Webstad to give voice to the thousands of First Nations, Inuit and Metis children, and recognize their pain and their truth as residential school survivors.
 On this day, we join in the international call that Every Child Matters.

 On Sept.
-30 we also recognize the National Day for Truth and Reconciliation, a day that for the first time this year will be recognized as a federal statutory holiday.
+30 we also recognize the National Day for Truth and Reconciliation.

 While the University of Toronto will remain open on Sept.
 30th, the Orange Shirt Day and the National Day of Truth and Reconciliation planning team encourages U of T Scarborough students, faculty, and staff to take time on this day to reflect and to consider individual and collective actions in response to the 94 Calls to Action of the Truth and Reconciliation Commission and the final report of the University of Toronto’s steering committee, Answering the Call: Wecheehetowin.